 A change, then, must come, and come quickly, or the whole inland postage will be as quietly and effectively taken from the post-office, as the mass of correspondence outwards by ship letters has been.
-Is it wise to allow the people to go on thus practically repealing the laws, and leaving to parliament, only the ungracious task of repealing them in form, and that because they cannot enforce them?
+Is it wise to allow the people to go on thus practically repealing the laws, and leaving to parliament only the ungracious task of repealing them in form, and that because they cannot enforce them?

-As a change must come, and that shortly, and the people now seek it as an act of grace, why not make it at once, instead of deferring it until it becomes an act of necessity, and is received with the bilious remark,
+As a change must come, and that shortly, and the people now seek it as an act of grace, why not make it at once, instead of deferring it until it becomes an act of necessity, and is received with the bilious remark, "It was because their aculd not help it?"

-"It was because they could not help it?"
+they could not help it?"

+Lord Lowther's Report.
 Lord Lowther, one of the Commissioners of Inquiry, in his Report, says:-